-A marking tool is essential to your embroidery project so that you can transfer your designs from pattern to fabric.
-It also serves as a guide on where to start and stop stitching.
-I highly recommend using water-soluble fabric markers which can be washed off after your project.
-Learn more about patterns and how to transfer them to your fabric with this tutorial from Needle n Thread.
+A marking tool is essential to your embroidery project.
+This allows you to transfer your designs from pattern to fabric.
+It also serves as a guide to where to start and stop stitching.

 4. Choosing the Right Needle for the Task

-The crewel needle, seen on the left, is considered the most basic embroidery needle.
+- The Crewel Needle – The crewel needle is considered the most basic embroidery needle.
 It has a sharp tip with a medium-long eye that is slightly bigger than its shaft.

-The tapestry needle, the one in the middle, has a blunt tip and longer eye that is slightly larger than its shaft.
+- The Tapestry Needle – The tapestry needle has a blunt tip.
+It also has a longer eye that is slightly larger than its shaft.
 Compared to the crewel needle, it has a shorter shaft.

-The milliner needle, on the right, features a pointed tip, very long shaft, and an almost round eye.
+- The Milliner Needle – The milliner needle features a pointed tip, a very long shaft, and an almost round eye.